 Insights >

-In this guide, we take a look at the final months of the year in Japan.
+This guide looks at the year’s final months in Japan.
 With the temperature gauge dropping and the days getting shorter, the period between October and December is a time for end-of-year reflection and preparations for New Year’s Day – one of the most important holidays in Japan.

 October: exercise, dress-up, and leaf hunting